-We work successfully with institutions serving the poorest individuals
+We work successfully with institutions that serve the poorest individuals

-We also address the needs of the working low income and the rising middle classes
+We also address the financial requirements of the working poor and the rising middle class

-Such as individuals who earn $5 per day, even up to $10 per day in some environments because they are still underserved and vulnerable.
-In our own research for the Credit at the Cusp project which we prepared with FSDA (Financial Sector Deepening Africa), we found that the income segment between $2 to $5 per person per day – often active earners – were indeed still quite vulnerable to slipping back into poverty.
-This particular segment, which we call “cuspers,” is becoming increasingly important as the middle class begins to expand in many developing economies.
+In our research for Credit at the Cusp, undertaken in cooperation with Financial Sector Deepening Africa (FSDA), we found that the $2 to $5 per person per day income segment – often active earners – were quite vulnerable and at risk of slipping back into poverty.
+This population segment, which we call “cuspers,” is increasingly important as the middle class expands in developing economies.

-As we leverage our technical expertise, a range of tools, and an open mind about what is possible for each income segment
+We apply a range of tools with an open mind to see what is possible for each income segment

-We provide a distinctive view across low income livelihoods, gender, urban, and rural settings to allow providers to better target their acquisition and retention strategies.
+BFA provides a distinctive view across low-income livelihoods – giving consideration to gender, urban, and rural locations.
+This method allows providers to better target their acquisition and retention strategies.